Modern Language Studies

 The goal of the Department of Modern Language Studies is to impart a sense of global community in all students.
 More so than ever before, students must be aware of other cultures and their multiple ways of understanding the world.
 To this end, the Department of Modern Language Studies considers the study of language and culture as integral to the formation of global citizens.

 Beginning at the introductory level, our courses stress communication in the target language.
 Throughout our curriculum, we emphasize culture broadly defined, from the political, social and historical to the artistic and literary.
 Essential to the modern language curriculum is study abroad, for no classroom can duplicate the experience of living in another land and interacting in another language.
 The Modern Language Studies Department helps to prepare all students, not just majors and minors, for their study abroad goals.
 The department’s commitment to global understanding is evident in the many clubs, service projects, language tables and film festivals we organize.
 A modern language major is an excellent choice for any student desiring a career abroad or one that requires interaction with diverse groups of people.
-Students wishing to pursue careers in health care, human services, business, entertainment, or government, strengthen their portfolio by adding a double major in Modern Language Studies.
+Students wishing to pursue careers in health care, law, human services, business, entertainment, or government, strengthen their portfolio by adding a double major in Modern Language Studies.

 Degrees Offered